CoralShades/dashboards/docs/dashboard_docs/dsahboard_prd.md

 * **Centralize BI Access**: Provide a single, user-friendly portal for all 20 team members to access BI dashboards.
 * **Implement Role-Based Access Control**: Ensure users can only view dashboards and data relevant to their specific roles, eliminating unauthorized data access.
 * **Automate Data Pipeline**: Maintain a fully automated and reliable daily data pipeline from Xero and Workflow Max to Supabase with greater than 99% uptime.
-* **Ensure Future Flexibility**: Build an architecture that can simultaneously support embedded dashboards from both Google Looker Studio, Microsoft Power BI, and Metabase.
+* **Ensure Future Flexibility**: Build an architecture that can simultaneously support embedded dashboards from both Google Looker Studio and Microsoft Power BI.

 ### Background Context
 Our organization relies on key business data from Xero and Workflow Max, processed via an n8n workflow into a Supabase database, to make informed decisions.
 Currently, our growing team of 20 members lacks a centralized or secure method to access these BI dashboards, leading to fragmented access, inefficient permissions management, and potential data governance risks.